pushme-pullyou/templates-01/mozilla-text-editor/README.md

 * Toggles between HTML and formatted views
 	* Both views editable
-* Saves URLs dragged and dropped as hres
+* Saves URLs dragged and dropped as hrefs
 * Saves images pasted in

 ## Wish list

-* 2019-10-27 ~ Theo ~ Open file via location.hash
+* 2019-11-23 ~ Theo ~ Save to localStorage
 * 2019-10-27 ~ Theo ~ TooTooHtml??
-* 2019-10-27 ~ Theo ~ if file id Markdown then open in text area
+* 2019-10-27 ~ Theo ~ if file is Markdown then open in text area
-* 2019-10-27 ~ Theo ~ Add auto-save

 * 2019-10-27 ~ Format/pretty print HTML output
 * 2019-10-27 !
 Theo ~ Add check if _updateOn content on server is newer than on screen content
 * Check are there other Midas commands?